 This study examines the use of robotic process automation technologies by three state agencies—Georgia, New Mexico, and Connecticut—to administer SNAP.

 Este informe de viabilidad presenta los resultados de un estudio del Servicio de Alimentos y Nutrición (FNS, por sus siglas en inglés) del Departamento de Agricultura de los Estados Unidos (USDA, por sus siglas en inglés) para evaluar los cambios administrativos, operativos y de integridad programática necesarios para operar el Programa de Asistencia Nutricional Suplementaria (SNAP, por sus siglas en inglés) en Puerto Rico.

 This report—part of an annual series—presents estimates of the percentage of eligible persons, by state, who participated in USDA's SNAP during an average month in fiscal year 2020 and in the two previous fiscal years.
 Because the Coronavirus COVID-19 public health emergency affected data collection starting in March 2020, this summary covers only the pre-pandemic period of October 2019 through February 2020.
 Thus, this report presents rates only for all eligible persons during the pre-pandemic months of FY 2020.

-The Program Access Index (PAI) is one of the measures FNS uses to reward states for high performance in the administration of the Supplemental Nutrition Assistance Program (SNAP).
-Performance awards were authorized by the Farm Security and Rural Investment Act of 2002 (also known as the 2002 Farm Bill).
+The Program Access Index is one of the measures FNS uses to reward states for high performance in the administration of SNAP.
+Performance awards were authorized by the 2022 Farm Bill.
 The PAI is designed to indicate the degree to which low-income people have access to SNAP benefits.
-The purpose of this step-by-step guide is to describe the calculation of the Program Access Index (PAI) in detail.
+The purpose of this step-by-step guide is to describe the calculation of the PAI in detail.
 It includes all of the data, adjustments, and calculations used in determining the PAI for every state.